mtgingrass/mtgingrass.github.io/about.md

 ---

 ### Ready for the change...
 I'm enthusiastic to be a contributor to an impactful technological team.
 With team leadership and project/program management skill, seven years’ experience in troubleshooting automated electronics equipment, and the ability to code, I have much to offer.
 The truth is, I aim to pivot my career from Data Analytics within the Supply Chain Management team to a more technical role such as DevOps, Machine Learning Engineer, Python Developer or similar.
 I’m passionate and curious about the self-driving cars and machine learning industry.
 I’ve been taking a Self-Driving Car Engineer Nano-degree from Udacity to help prep for this change.
+Check out my [resume](https://github.com/mtgingrass/Resume/blob/master/Mark%20Gingrass%20Single%20Page%20Resume%20Secure.pdf).